Orthodox Church in Japan: Current administrative organization and statistics

-The Primate of the Orthodox Church in Japan is Daniel (Nushiro), Metropolitan of All Japan and Archbishop of Tokyo (since May 2000).
-Before becoming Archbishop of Tokyo and Metropolitan of all Japan, Daniel had been bishop of Kyoto and since 2001 he has been also in charge of the Kyoto diocese as locum tenens.
+The Primate of the Orthodox Church in Japan was Daniel (Nushiro), Metropolitan of All Japan and Archbishop of Tokyo (from May 2000 until his death in August 2023).
+Before becoming Archbishop of Tokyo and Metropolitan of all Japan, Daniel had been bishop of Kyoto and since 2001 he had been also in charge of the Kyoto diocese as locum tenens.
+Bishop Seraphim Tsujie was appointed acting Archbishop.

 As of the end of 2014, according to the data provided by the Ministry of Culture of Japan, the church had a total of 67 parishes (communities), 37 clergymen, and 9,619 followers (registered members).

 The Orthodox Church in Japan runs the Tokyo Orthodox Seminary.
 The seminary accepts only male faithfuls and gives a three-year theological education to those who expect to become ordained presbyters and missionaries.
-The Seminary also publishes a monthly journal, "Seikyo Jiho".
+The Seminary also publishes a monthly journal, Seikyo Jiho.

 The Orthodox Church in Japan publishes religious books, including the Japanese Orthodox translation of the New Testament and Psalms and liturgical texts, available as texts alone or with musical scores.
 Its headquarters in Tokyo and local parishes publish brochures for the faithful looking for further religious education.

 As of the end of 2021, according to the data provided by the Ministry of Culture of Japan, the church had a total of 64 parishes (communities), 25 clergymen, and 9,249 followers (registered members).

 Liturgy

 The Orthodox Church in Japan celebrates its liturgy in Japanese, and occasionally in other languages such as Church Slavonic or Greek.
 As many liturgical and Biblical texts were first translated into Japanese by Archbishop Nicolas and Nakai Tsugumaro, a Japanese Christian scholar of literary Chinese, their Japanese today reads archaically.

-The liturgical style found in the community of the Orthodox Church in Japan remains influenced by that of the church in late 19th-century Russia.
+The liturgical style found in the community of the Orthodox Church in Japan remains influenced by that of the church in late-19th-century Russia.